idaholab/moose/modules/solid_mechanics/doc/content/source/materials/MultiParameterPlasticityStressUpdate.md

 An assumption that is made is that
 $E_{ab}$ is independent of the stress parameters, $s_{a}$ and the internal variables.
-In this case\footnote{Special precautions are taken when the eigenvalues are equal, as described in {\tt RankTwoTensor}.}
+In this case,

 \begin{equation}
   \frac{\partial s_{a}}{\partial \sigma_{ij}} = v_{i}^{a}v_{j}^{a} \ ,
 \end{equation}

+!alert note
+Special precautions are taken when the eigenvalues are equal, as described in the documentation for `RankTwoTensor`.

 where $v^{a}$ is the eigenvector corresponding to the eigenvalue
 $s^{a}$ (of the stress tensor) and there is no sum over $a$ on the